gokhanmeteerturk/django-patterns/documentation/Settings/2-handling-secret-key-correctly/README.md

 ## Where To Keep My Secret Key?

 Definitely not in your public repos.
 If your Django project will be available publicly, it is a good practice to not include it at all.
 Django will not start without a secret key, so the absence of it won't be a security issue.
+(It will throw ImproperlyConfigured exception)

 Just as all other secrets, industry standard for storing a SECRET_KEY for a Django project is keeping it in local&virtual environment. dotenv is a popular solution to make this easier.
 And your settings file can simply import the secret key from environment.